Lessons in coral reef survival from deep time

 More information: Their paper "Coral reefs as drivers of cladogenesis: expanding coral reefs, cryptic extinction events, and the development of biodiversity hotspots" by Peter F. Cowman and David R. Bellwood was published in the Journal of Evolutionary Biology 24: 2543-2562.
 DOI:10.1111/j.1420-9101.2011.02391.x

-Journal reference: Journal of Evolutionary Biology search and more info website
+Journal information: Journal of Evolutionary Biology

 Provided by ARC Centre of Excellence in Coral Reef Studies